-Gross margin for our service revenues was 41.9% of service revenues, as compared to 53.8% of service revenues for the three months ended March 31, 2020.
+Gross margin for our service revenues was 41.4% of service revenues, as compared to 54.2% of service revenues for the three months ended September 30, 2020.
 This decrease was a result of the lower margin contribution from the acquisition of CRYOPDP in October 2020.
 Our cost of revenues is primarily comprised of freight charges, payroll and associated expenses related to our global logistics and supply chain centers, depreciation expenses of our Cryoport Express® Shippers and supplies and consumables used for our solutions.

-Gross margin for our product revenues was 50.3% of product revenues.
+Gross margin for our product revenues was 41.6% of product revenues.
 Product revenues, related cost of revenues and resulting gross margins were primarily a result of the acquisition of MVE Biological Solutions.
 Our cost of product revenues were primarily comprised of materials, direct and indirect labor, inbound freight charges, purchasing and receiving, inspection, and distribution and warehousing of inventory.
 In addition, shop supplies, facility maintenance costs and depreciation expense for assets used in the manufacturing process were included in cost of product revenues.
+MVE Biological Solutions experienced higher labor, materials and transportation costs during the third quarter ended September 30, 2021 as a result of global supply chain constraints.